 - Let them cool, and enjoy!

 - Remember that small to medium size pumpkins work the best for roasting.
+However, feel free to use other types as well.
+Small pumpkins, butternut squash, or even giant pumpkin.

 - Also, the cooking times will vary slightly, depending on the thickness of the squash.